baiksung/ALFA/README.md

 ```

 ## Hardware Requirements

-- GPU with memory more than 27GB for a single-GPU ResNet12 training.
+- GPU with memory more than 27GB for a single-GPU ResNet12 backbone second-order training.

 ## Datasets
 For miniIamgenet, the dataset can be downloaded from the link provided from MAML++ public code.